-The College's Code of Practice on personal harassment for students should be read in conjunction with the Student Disciplinary regulations and the Complaints procedure.
+The College's Dignity and Respect Policy (for students), which includes personal harassment, should be read in conjunction with the Student Disciplinary regulations and the Complaints procedure.

 8.2 Lone working policy and procedures

 The College has a 'Lone Working Policy and Procedure' that can be found here.